borismus/smus.com/content/posts/2020/asimov/index.md

 ===
 posted: February 10, 2020

-As Newton wrote, “If I have seen further it is by standing on the shoulders of Giants”.
-But which Giant’s shoulders did Newton stand on?
-Did those Giants also stand on the shoulders of other Giants?
-What about other scientists and inventors?
-As far as I can tell, it’s giant turtles all the way down.
+As Newton wrote, “If I have seen further it is by standing on the shoulders of giants”.
+But whose giant shoulders did Newton stand on?
+And did those giants stand on the shoulders of other giants?
+And how about Newton’s successors, or people working in other fields?
+As far as I can tell, it’s giants all the way down.

 Last year, I got my hands on a remarkable book, [Asimov’s Chronology of Science and Discovery](/books/asimovs-chronology-of-science-and-discovery/).
-It inspired me to produce a visual summary of the first ⅕ of the book.
+It inspired me to produce a visual summary of the first quarter of the book.
 It looks something like this:

 [![Screenshot of the visual chronology centered at Steel.](screenshot-steel.jpg)](http://localhost:8080/cross-shape/#steel)